KalliMan/AzureSQLDatabaseDemo/README.md

   - Changes on local using local SQL Server.
   - Automated Unit Test.
   - Project&Branch on GitHub  (https://github.com/KalliMan/CloudDemo)..
-  - A custom action on GitHub that runs the unit tests as a rules check before submit.
+  - A custom action on GitHub that runs the unit tests as rules check before submition.
-  - A custom action on GitHub that deployes the build from the master to Azure web app.
+  - A custom action on GitHub that deploy the build from the master branch to Azure web app.
 * Azure web-app.
 * Azure SQL Database
 * Entity Framework usage.